 It was the first time in over 4 months, since the end of my marriage, that I felt a tiny level of confidence to go out and give a shot at finding a partner.
 My friends – an excitable bunch – threw together a night of vocal musings at the Karaoke bar for just such an occasion.

 I put myself together as best I could.
-Showered, brushed my teeth, took care of that neck beard I was sporting for the last 2 weeks, and donned my best graphic tee and hoodie.
+Showered, brushed my teeth, took care of that neck beard I was sporting for the last 2 weeks, and donned my best dgraphic tee and hoodie.

 “I’m ready” I told myself.
 And – with a nod – I scooped up my gear and made my way to the bar.